Your garden is a living breathing system that needs to take in fresh air and expel waste air and heat.

-The atmosphere inside of your grow room is just as important than the grow light you choose -- Consider this: If your grow light isn’t adequate for the size of your plant(s) canopy but the atmosphere inside of your grow area is setup properly your plants will still grow.
+The atmosphere inside of your grow room is just as important than the grow light you choose -- Consider this: If your grow light isn’t adequate for the size of your plant(s) canopy, but the atmosphere inside of your grow area is setup properly your plants will still grow.

 Open Loop Grow Rooms:

-The pressure inside and outside the room will maintain a balance creating the pull of new, fresh air.
+The pressure inside and outside the room will maintain a balance, creating the pull of new, fresh air.
 Cracks in the door frame, a cracked window or an open port in the wall are all suitable ways of providing fresh air into your grow room.

-The LxWxH gives us the total area of the room and we want to completely change out the air within the room every five minutes, so we divide by 5.
+The LxWxH gives us the total area of the room.
+We want to completely change out the air within the room every five minutes, so we divide by 5.
 The number you end up with is the minimum CFM rating you want your fan and carbon filter to be.
-(Oh ya, you want a carbon filter to scrub the exhaust air of unwanted smells -- More on this in a few paragraphs).
+(Oh yeah, you want a carbon filter to scrub the exhaust air of unwanted smells -- more on this in a few paragraphs).

-Typically, open loop systems do not require an air conditioner or dehumidifier because the air within the grow space is constantly being replaced so heat and humidity do not have a chance to build up.
+Typically, open loop systems do not require an air conditioner or dehumidifier.
+This is because the air within the grow space is constantly being replaced so heat and humidity do not have a chance to build up.

 Closed Loop Grow Rooms:

 Most fluorescent bulbs will not produce enough light to truly allow plants to use the extra CO2.
-Having a high wattage HPS/MH, LEC or LED light is what is required to take advantage of Co2 enrichment in your grow room.
+Having a high wattage HPS/MH, LEC or LED light is required to take advantage of Co2 enrichment in your grow room.